Track My Read – FAQs

 Do I have to sign in with a Google Account?

 Track My Read requires the organiser to have a Google account.
 Pupils do not need a Google account.
+You can use your existing school email address to create a Google account (or any other email address).
+You do NOT need an @gmail / @googlemail email address.

 Once signed in, you can create a new Track My Read, and access any current or past Track My Reads that you have set up.

-How do I add pupils to take part in Track My Read
+How do I add pupils to take part in Track My Read?

 You add named pupils (‘participants’) when you are setting up each Track My Read.
 There are two ways to add pupils: